 Chuck was appointed to the Portland Police Bureau on May 23, 2002.
 As an officer, he served as a Gang Resistance Education and Training (GREAT) instructor, a School Resource Officer and on the Crisis Negotiation Team.
 He was also a member of the Police Honor Guard.

-In 2011, Chuck was promoted to sergeant and was assigned to the Human Trafficking & Property Crimes Detail and then worked as a Patrol Shift Supervisor.
-He also worked as the Sergeant overseeing the recruitment team.
+In 2011, Chuck was promoted to Sergeant and was assigned to North Precinct.
+He later went on to Detectives and supervised the Human Trafficking & Property Crimes Detail.
+He also worked in the Personnel Division as the Sergeant overseeing the recruitment team.
 There, he developed strategies to not only increase hiring but to recruit more diverse candidates while using an equity lens.

-Since 2019, Chuck has served as the Acting Captain of the newly formed Community Services Division.
+In 2019, Chuck served as the Acting Captain of the newly formed Community Services Division.
 There, he provided a focus and strategic direction to the Behavioral Health Unit, Service Coordination Team, Office of Community Engagement, and Homeless Community Liaison.

 Prior to joining the Portland Police Bureau, Chuck was a member of the U.S. Air Force and served in many capacities.

-Chuck has a Bachelor’s Degree in Criminal Justice Administration from Park University and he is scheduled to receive his Master’s Degree in Strategic Leadership from the University of Charleston.
+Chuck has a Bachelor’s Degree in Criminal Justice Administration from Park University and has received his Master’s Degree in Strategic Leadership from the University of Charleston.

 He is a member of the Police Executive Research Forum and a member of the Board of Directors for Lines for Life.